peternikolla/PythonDRSchedule/README.md

 Below are a few questions which expand the scope of the service.
 Please pick one and describe your approach.

 * What are some real-world constraints to booking appointments that would add complexity to this API and how would they impact the design.
-**This is a simple design, we can had he ability to book more than one block of time, add the patient that booked it, track the patient that cancel an appoint.
-All these would require more tables of information and better checking.**
+**This is a simple design, we can add the ability to book more than one block of time, track the patient that booked it, track the patient that canceled an appoint.
+All these would require more tables of information and better data validation.
+Can discuss furthur.**

 * How would our design change if this API was opened up to external users?
 **If it was accessed by a user we would have the user log in and use an access token.
-If access by another system use API_KEYS and may white lite IP addresses that could access the APIs**
+If accessed by another system we could use API_KEYS and/or white list IP addresses that could access the APIs**

 * What concerns are there with multi-tenant data management and how could we modify the design to increase data security?
-**We could have a different database for each tenant or add tenent column to the data (This could lead to leaks if not handled correctly)**
+**We could have a different database for each tenant or add tenent column to the data (This could lead to leaks if not handled correctly).**

 #### Suggestions ####